ibm-cloud-docs/ContinuousDelivery/sauce_labs_integration.md

 1. Type the user name that is associated with your Sauce Labs account.
 You can [find your user name in the welcome message on your Sauce Labs account page](https://app.saucelabs.com/user-settings){: external}.
 1. Type the access key for your Sauce Labs account.
 You can [find the key on your Sauce Labs account page](https://app.saucelabs.com/user-settings){: external}.
 1. Click **Create Integration**.
-1. Click **Sauce Labs** to go to saucelabs.com and view the test activity for the toolchain.
+1. On your Toolchain's Overview page, on the **Third-Party tools** card, click **Sauce Labs** to go to saucelabs.com and view the test activity for the toolchain.

 If you added a Sauce Labs test job to the {{site.data.keyword.deliverypipeline}}, you can select the service instance.
 For instructions to configure a test job in your pipeline, see the [Configuring a Sauce Labs test job in your pipeline](#config_saucelabs) section.
 {: tip}